 The emergence of online lending has been a welcome development for consumers.
 Innovation in lending and more companies competing for your business means many borrowers are more likely to qualify for a loan, on better rates and terms, than in the not-so-distant past.

 But the rapid growth in online lending — driven in part by new business models like peer-to-peer and marketplace lending — means there are lots of new and unfamiliar names in what used to be a conservative business dominated by tightly-regulated banks.

-You may have read recent news reports that the Consumer Financial Protection Bureau is increasing its scrutiny of online lending.
-What prompted these reports is that the bureau recently encouraged consumers to notify it whenever they encounter a problem with an online lender.
+You may have read news reports that the Consumer Financial Protection Bureau has increased its scrutiny of online lending.
+What prompted these reports is that the bureau encouraged consumers to notify it whenever they encounter a problem with an online lender.

 You can read complaints that the bureau’s received about any lender in the CFPB’s complaint database.
 The process is similar to the Better Business Bureau’s.
 Each week, the CFPB sends thousands of complaints to lenders, who are expected to address them within 60 days.

 The sheer volume of complaints in the CFPB database might seem daunting.
 But in the vast majority of cases, lenders provide a timely response that resolves the complaint.
 The CFPB reports that 97 percent of the complaints it sends to lenders and loan servicers get a timely response, and that companies have responded to more than 530,000 complaints to date.